SimonN/Lix/doc/readme.txt

 This file contains lots of general information about the game.
 There are other files about special topics in this directory.

+If you're looking for info about compiling the game, see linux.txt.

 TABLE OF CONTENTS